This PDF is the current document as it appeared on Public Inspection on 12/12/2014 at 08:45 am.

 (h) Office of Financial Responsibility—

 (1) Positions needed to perform investment, risk, financial, compliance, and asset management requiring unique qualifications currently not established by OPM.
-Positions will be in the Office of Financial Stability and the General Schedule (GS) grade levels 12-15 or Senior Level (SL), for initial employment not to exceed 4 years.
+Positions will be in the Office of Financial Stability at GS-12 through 15 or Senior Level (SL), for initial employment not to exceed 4 years.
 No new appointments may be made under this authority after December 31, 2012.

 06. Department of Defense (Sch.
 A, 213.3106)